 Existence Does Not Imply Learnability

-Three distinctions became sharper for me.
+The useful split has three parts.
 First, representational capacity: what functions are expressible in principle.
 Second, parameter efficiency: how many units are required to represent them.
 Third, learnability: whether optimization can reliably discover those parameters from data.
 The theorem addresses only the first.

-This distinction matters when comparing shallow and deep networks.
+The split is useful when comparing shallow and deep networks.
 A single hidden layer network can approximate complex structured functions, but the width required may scale exponentially for certain compositional forms.
 Depth can reduce parameter count by reusing intermediate computations.
 In that sense, depth changes scaling behavior, not just capacity.

 Linear Layers, Factorization, and Parameter Efficiency